JoergFiedler/freebsd-ansible-demo/README.md

 It's still work in progress.

 Simple demo project.
-Show how to use Ansible and iocage to set up a FreeBSD jail server.
+Shows how to use Ansible and iocage to set up a FreeBSD jail server.

 ## Requirements